Self-employed persons made up 8 to 10 per cent of the resident workforce in Singapore.

 Want to know more?
 This Cheat Sheet For Personal Income Tax In Singapore (2019) will be useful for both freelancers and employed persons.

-How to Pay Your Income Tax?
+How Do I Pay My Income Tax?

 Online Application (Instant) / GIRO Form (3 weeks processing time)